 The reverse cycle air conditioners can be operated to cool or heat.
-The cabin air conditioner is located under the mid-berth.
-The helm air conditioner is located behind the port side entertainment center.
+The cabin air conditioner is located under the dinette seat.
+The helm air conditioner is located under the helm seat.
 Both units are controlled by thermostats located in the cabin.
 To operate either or both units first turn on the AC cooling pump breaker and then the individual air conditioner breakers.